liatrio/devops-bootcamp/docs/README.md

   exercises:
     - name: Maven Integration
       description: >-
-        Get an introduction into how Maven interacts with Jenkins and Artifactory.
-Fork several projects, create Jenkins jobs that build these projects, deploy artifacts to Artifactory, set up jobs to build on commit, make changes and observe the results.
+        Get an introduction into how Maven interacts with Artifactory and how to use Maven in GitHub Actions.
+Fork several projects, use GitHub Actions to create GitHub workflow jobs that build these projects, deploy artifacts to Artifactory, set up jobs to build on commit, make changes and observe the results.
       estMinutes: 240
       technologies:
         - Maven
-        - Jenkins
+        - GitHub Actions
         - Artifactory
 docs/5-release-management/5.3.3-make.md:
   category: CI/CD